 This also gives graphic tablets the feel of a pencil in which the harder you press the thicker your strokes are and the lighter you press the lighter the strokes are.

 Creatives working with effects can use pen pressure to their advantage as they can even control the splatter of brushes, the harder they press the wider the splatter becomes.
-This can be useful to create textures and retouching.
+This can be useful to create textures or for retouching photos.

 Another advantage a tablet has over the mouse is tilt sensitivity.